Skip to main content

 00:49:28:23 – 00:49:55:24

 But because we’ve done that, we’ve had to do it, we’ve had to do it quickly and we’ve had to invest in doing so.
-It’s been a good depression.
-And what about you and jump on that, Would more legislation sort of, you know, think how within in your industry or but I think from a legislation very difficult is that when you’re trying to have something which is kind of fair and applicable to different types of business sizes.
+It’s been a good pressure.

 00:49:56:01 – 00:50:15:12

 I think one of the one of the things which has been very good for us is kind of accountability.
 So, you know, accountability from, you know, from a pressure from a client’s perspective in the market actually changing.
 I think that will change.
-I think most businesses are going to you know, it won’t be legislation for lots of people because they’ll move on this journey themselves, because the market will dictate it.
+I think most businesses are going to you know, it won’t need legislation for lots of people because they’ll move on this journey themselves, because the market will dictate it.

 00:50:15:12 – 00:50:48:20